root-project/web/install/all_releases/root-version-v5-34-00-patch-release-notes.md

     *   Allow to import RooPlots in workspace with crashing (Savannah #94239)

-    *   Fix crash in reading of RooVectorDataStore of variabes with weights stored (Savannah #94908)
+    *   Fix crash in reading of RooVectorDataStore of variables with weights stored (Savannah #94908)

     *   RooProduct and RooAddition now accept multiple copies of the same input argument, e.g. a*a or a+a (Savannah #94925)